jeremysoo/Sudoku/README.md

 - The generated puzzle contains 30 pre-filled cells as required by the specification.

-- Invalid user inputs are validated and rejected with an appropriate error message.
+- Invalid user inputs are validated and rejected with the appropriate error messages.

-- The application runs as a single-user command-line program.
+- The application runs as a single user command line program.